POV-Ray/povray/tools/windows/htmlhelp/readme.md

   - Run `makedocs.bat`.

-The generated HTML Help file will be placed in `distribution/platform-specific/windows/Help/` as `povray37.chm`, ready for inclusion in the installer package.
+The generated HTML Help file will be placed in `distribution/platform-specific/windows/Help/` as `povray.chm`, ready for inclusion in the installer package.

 (**Note:** Don't forget to also update the Unix HTML help files residing in `doc/html`.)